A Possible Cold Imprint of Voids on the Microwave Background Radiation: Void catalog

-We use the original \zobov\ \citep{NeyrinckEtal2005,Neyrinck08} algorithm to find voids, both in the simulations and the observed samples.
-In the \zobov\ paper \citep{Neyrinck08}, \zobov\ is called `parameter-free' -- indeed, it can return a parameter-free set of voids and subvoids, nested catchment basins around local density minima as detected in a watershed transform \citep[e.g.][]{PlatenEtal2007}.
-These density minima are detected using a parameter-free Voronoi tessellation \citep[e.g.][]{SchaapVdw2000}.
-However, in \zobov's parameter-free mode, voids can far exceed what might be considered their most physically meaningful extent, since the largest void detected will encompass the entire survey, the catchment around the globally minimum-density galaxy.
-So, we use a criterion to halt the joining of `zones' (subvoids) together to form voids: a zone $z$ is not added to a void $v$ if the lowest-density galaxy on the density ridge between $v$ and $z$ exceeds $0.2$.
-This threshold is the fiducial density of a top-hat void after shells cross on its edge, in the spherical expansion model \citep[e.g.][]{ShethVDWeygaert2004}.
+In \zobov's parameter-free mode, voids can far exceed what might be considered their most physically meaningful extent, since the largest void detected will encompass the entire survey, the density catchment around the globally minimum-density galaxy.
+So, we use a criterion to halt the joining of `zones' together to form voids.
+A `zone' is a subvoid, i.e.\ a density catchment, at the bottom of which is a local density minimum.
+Dividing zones from each other are density ridges, where density gradients head down to different density minima on either side.
+A zone $z$ is not added to a void $v$ if the lowest-density galaxy on the density ridge between $v$ and $z$ exceeds $0.2$.
+This threshold value is the fiducial density of a top-hat void after shells cross on its edge, in the spherical expansion model \citep[e.g.][]{ShethVDWeygaert2004}.
 This step does not affect the number of voids (which corresponds exactly to the number of local density minima), but does affect total void volumes, which are used in our measurement.

 There end up being some slight differences between our catalog and the \citet{Sutter12} catalogs.
 We do not track down every difference, but we list here several slight differences in the implementation. \citet{Sutter12} explicitly use hierarchical information in splitting voids from each other, which may result in slight differences in how voids are split at the edges \citep{SutterEtal2013b}.
-They also eliminate voids with overdensities $\delta > -0.8$, as estimated in a top-hat sphere of radius $(1/4)r_{\rm v}$ about the volume-weighted void center, where $r_{\rm v}$ is the effective void radius, $[3/(4\pi) V]^{1/3}$.
-There are two additional things that we do but they do not: we explicitly remove voids with $\rho_{\rm min} \ge 1$, since for our particular application, we do not want to use local density minima within obviously overdense regions.
-We also included a "cap" of buffer galaxies at the far edge of each sample, which was not included in some of the Sutter et al. versions.
+They also eliminate voids with overdensities $\delta > -0.8$, as estimated in a top-hat sphere of radius $(1/4)r_{\rm v}$ about the volume-weighted void centre, where $r_{\rm v}$ is the effective void radius, $[3/(4\pi) V]^{1/3}$.
+Also, we explicitly remove voids with $\rho_{\rm min} \ge 1$ (where $\rho_{\rm min}$ is the \red{minimum} density of a void, and a density minimum is a galaxy with lower density than any of its neighbours), since for our particular application, we do not want to use local density minima within obviously overdense regions.